russellrosario/JavaScripter/content/languages/python.md

     </dl>
     <dl>
       <dt>Pandas</dt>
-      <dd>Provides the basis for working with analyzing tabular data.
+      <dd>Provides the basis for manipulating tabular data.
 Pandas' data manipulation capabilities are built on top of NumPy, which is a library for efficient array computations.
 Matplotlib is for graphing and visualization of this data.
 These libraries provide the basis for exploratory data analysis.</dd>
     </dl>
     <dl>
       <dt>PyAutoGUI</dt>